callumhackett/callumhackett.github.io/studio_notes.md

 # optional, no defaults
 permalink: /studio-notes # custom page URL, begin with /
-navbar: Blog # label to appear in navbar; reference in _data/navbar.yml
+nav_label: Blog # label to appear in navbar; reference in _data/navbar.yml

 # optional, overrides defaults
 # type: # defaults to website, otherwise one of: article, music, video